HaHa421/rxqlite/README.md

 rxqlited --id 1 --http-addr 127.0.0.1:21001 --rpc-addr 127.0.0.1:22001
 ```

-rxqlited will listen on localhost:22001 for api and cluster management requests
+rxqlited will listen on localhost:22001 for api and cluster management requests.

-On first cluster run,the leader needs to be initiated as follow:
+On first cluster run, the leader needs to be initiated as follow:

 ```bash
 curl http://localhost:21001/cluster/init -H "Content-Type: application/json" -d '{}'